freedomofpress/securedrop-dev-docs/docs/dependency_updates.rst

 apply to dev, test, or deployment only (e.g. s3transfer, provided the deployment artifacts are signed, which they should be) dependencies.

+We use tools that pin every dependency to a specific version and verify they match published checksums.
+Historically we used ``pip-compile`` for this purpose; we are currently in the process of migrating to ``poetry``.

 Adding a dependency
 -------------------